knox-commits/Portfolio/README.md

 I bridge the gap between end-user support and systems administration.
 I use GitHub to version-control my deployment scripts, document my enterprise home lab, and automate repetitive IT tasks to save teams time and reduce human error.

 - 🔭 I’m currently working on: Automating patch management workflows via Python and API integrations.
-- 🌱 I’m currently learning: Terraform for Infrastructure as Code (IaC) and advanced AWS SysOps.
+- 🌱 I’m currently learning: Terraform for Infrastructure as Code (IaC)
 - ⚡ Fun fact: I once automated a password reset process that saved my service desk 15 hours a week.

 ---